rapliandras/roadrunner-symfony/README.md

 * fixes internal server errors where trying to reach non-existing static files.

 Installation:
+ 0. Make sure PHP CLI is installed and the roadrunner executable was compiled.
+For help, see RoadRunner docs at `https://roadrunner.dev/docs/intro-install`
  1. Make sure the roadrunner executable is in your `PATH`.
 If you named the executable different than rr or rr.exe, rewrite `rrserve.sh` after requiring the package.
  2. `composer require rapliandras/roadrunner-symfony`

 Use (Windows):
 From mingw32 (git bash): `./rrserve.sh`

+Use (Linux):
+From terminal: `./rrserve.sh`

 The application defaults to `localhost:8081`, you can change the port like this: `./rrserve.sh -o http.address=:80`